Marginality, poverty and contemporary work

 About the book's author

-Jessica Gerrard is Senior Lecturer in Education, Equity and Politics at the University of Melbourne.
-She works across the disciplines of sociology and history, with a focus on: the relationship of education to social change, policy and politics; experiences of inequality and injustice; and critical theories and methodologies.
+Jessica works across the disciplines of sociology and history with particular research interest on the relationship of education to social change and politics, shifting - but persistent - experiences of inequality, and critical theories and methodologies.

 4 - 5.30pm